DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Of course you can use a different domain, like yourcompany.lan, but I think that using the nonexistant .lan top-level-domain is a good idea for this purpose[^dotlan].
-Alternatively you could use a subdomain of a real domain you have, like vpn.yourcompany.com (and then maybe git.vpn.yourcompany.com), but to be honest I'm not completely sure how that would be set up properly.
+Alternatively you could use a subdomain of a real domain you have, like vpn.yourcompany.com (and then maybe git.vpn.yourcompany.com), but to be honest I'm not completely sure how that would be set up properly[^properdomain].

 We'll install and configure it to only listen on wg0 and to answer queries for `*.example.lan`.